-How to create a kitchen island that works
+Want to know how to design a kitchen island that works?

 Shape & Orientation

 Assuming you’ve established your kitchen is large enough to house an island, your first consideration should be its shape, positioning and orientation to the existing kitchen and walls.

 The last thing you want is your island to become obstructive or a nuisance.

 If for example your room is rectangular in shape, you may wish to have an island that compliments the existing layout.

 So it makes sense to position the orientation of the island’s longest edge parallel to the longest wall so that it flows with the rest of the room.

 This will help to maintain an open plan feel and prevent your island from blocking walkways and natural corridors through the floor space.

 Islands are generally used as a base for the hob or sink, so if you want to use it for cooking and entertaining, it will need a lot of practical food preparation areas.

 Likewise, if it will be for cleaning up, you may want plenty of surface space for dishes, pots and pans after eating.